- In Russia for Christmas: Moscow in Winter

 What a nice way to travel between the two largest cities in Russia!

-Shopping Christmas treasures in GUM Moscow
+Shopping Christmas treasures in GUM Moscow!

 One of the best local experiences you can have in Russia is the Russian afternoon tea.
 Drinking tea from a samovar, eating from the large choice of delicious meat pies and sweet cakes but also sitting among the locals and observing their traditions, is an incredible way to spend your afternoon!
 Would you like to experience your Russian afternoon tea in the company of St Petersburgh’s ballet dancer?

 If it was not for this nice family I would never have a Russian afternoon tea experience!

-It is needless to say that we had the best time in our whole Russian trip.
+It is needless to say that we had the best time on our whole Russian trip.
 How important are the people we meet during our travels always amazes me in the same way I am always surprised to find good-hearted people wherever I go!

-The festive atmosphere at the Red Square.
+The festive atmosphere at Red Square.

 Where else you can find these original Christmas souvenirs?!
 You can have a piece of Russia every Christmas, even if you stay at home next year.

 Inside is cosy and glamorous; outside – beautiful and chilly.
-This photo was taken from the Catherine’s Palace Golden Room.
+This photo was taken from Catherine’s Palace Golden Room.

-I still don’t understand why some other museums that feature Western European art are more popular among the foreign tourists!
+I still don’t understand why some other museums that feature Western European art are more popular among foreign tourists!
 You travel to Russia to see the local culture, right?!
-Not the same things you can see in Paris or London.
+Not the same things you can see in the museums in Paris or London.

 You sort of feel the Christmas spirit at every corner in the grey Moscow because of the thousands Christmas trees all over the Russian capital.
 It was somewhat disappointing that they were all plastic-made but I guess it is ecologically-better.